F. J. Thwaites: Biography

 In 1938, Thwaites and his wife left for England via the Pacific Islands and Panama Canal, researching material for novels.
-They ended to stay in England for three years but World War II saw them return to Australia after by the end of 1939.
+They intended to stay in England for three years but World War II saw them return to Australia by the end of 1939.

 Thwaites was one of the most popular Australian authors of the 1940s and 1950s, with many of his works being adapted for radio.

-In late 1954 Thwaites set up a company in England, Harcourt Press, to publish his books there.
+In late 1954, Thwaites set up a company in England, Harcourt Press, to publish his books there.

 Thwaites was married to actor Jessica Harcourt from 1938 until his death and together they had two sons.

 Much of his work was set in the Riverina region.
 His great-grandfather was Frederick Jenkins, who started Buckinbong Station.

-In the late 1960s Thwaites was financing and managing housing projects.
+In the late 1960s, Thwaites was financing and managing housing projects.

 Adaptations

 Thwaites was no fan of the Australian film industry.
 According to a 1933 interview:

 He deplored the presentation abroad of such films as On Our Selection, Harmony Row, The Sentimental Bloke, and The Squatter's Daughter, in all of which there was at least one imbecile or half-wit.
 People abroad viewing these pictures could not be blamed for coming to the conclusion that about one person in every four or five in Australia was sub normal.
 The Efftee Studios in Australia were deserving of praise for their pioneering work, but surely it was possible to portray humour on the screen without associating it with lunacy.

 The Broken Melody was turned into an Australian film in 1938, directed by Ken G. Hall, who had made On Our Selection and The Squatter's Daughter.

 In 1935, it was announced that Broken Wings and Flames of Convention were to be filmed in England but that did not happen.
 In 1937, The Defender was going to be adapted by National Studios, but that was not done either.